LevitatingOrange/aoc_solutions2019/README.md

 Bazel, because they do not provide authentication via cookies.

 You have to use bazel runfiles to access these files in a robust and elegant manner.
-There are libraries for Python, Haskell and more that do that for you.
+There should be a library for every language that also has Bazel rules.
-Wherever there is no library, I will (hopefully) implement my own.
+If you can't find it in your package manager, you can always depend on it via the rules repo itself (see `day02` for an example in Rust).

 # Setup
 * Install Bazel (e.g. via Bazelisk)